optipulsproject/optcontrol-onespot/HOWTO.md

 The numapde/Publications/numapde-template repository serves as a template for new publications.

 ## Setup a new Publication Repository from the Template
-* Visit numapde/Publications/numapde-template> and fork it into a new repository in your own personal namespace.
+* Visit numapde/Publications/numapde-template> (preferably in a new browser tab or window), and fork it into a new (temporary) repository in your own personal namespace.
 You will be taken to this new repository in your browser.
 * Visit _Settings / General_ and change the **Project name** to something reflecting the intended topic of the publication.
 Hit _Save changes_.